 Applicants are expected to hold a bachelor’s degree in history or one of the social sciences, with at least 21 completed credits of history or geography coursework, and should have completed at least one political science class and one course in economics as an undergraduate.
 Additional prerequisites may apply, depending on a prospective student’s academic background.
 Along with unofficial transcripts, applicants to the online master’s in social studies education program should submit their official GRE scores and proof of teaching certification.

-The University at Buffalo is accredited by Middle States Commission on Higher Education and the New York State Board of Regents.
+New York University is regionally accredited by Middle States Commission on Higher Education (MSCHE) and the New York State Board of Regents.

 The University of Pittsburgh’s Center for Teaching and Learning is known for producing educators according to the highest professional standards.
 Thanks to its Pitt Online division, students all over the country can earn their MEd in one of four specialized areas without setting foot on campus.
 Emphasizing research skills and fundamental theory, the master’s of education with a concentration in secondary social studies education program is presented in a fully–online, self–paced format designed for working professionals who have previously earned an Instructional I teaching certificate.